- Mr. Jeff Dorr, SJ

 Fr.
 James Sinnerud, SJ.

 Fr.
 James Sinnerud, SJ is a member of the Oregon Province of the Society of Jesus.
-He entered the Jesuits in 1960 and spent most of his time in studies with the Oregon Province, with some of the time devoted to studying in Europe.
+He entered the Jesuits in 1960 and spent most of his time in studies with the Oregon Province that included training in Italy, Germany, France and Canada.

 Fr.
 Sinnerud came to Prep in 1987 and taught theology through 2008.
 He also spent some time as a varsity football coach.
-He is presently serving as a substitute teacher, prefect and sacramental minister at Prep, and he occasionally says Mass for the Poor Clares.
+He is presently serving as a substitute teacher, prefect and sacramental minister.

 - Fr.
 Robert Tillman, SJ